tetrateio/lula/adr/0008-support-for-templating-data.md

 ## Context

-There is an identified need to pull in extra information into various artifacts that Lula operates on.
+There is an identified need to pull configuration dynamically for various artifacts that Lula operates on.
 The following are the current layers of exploration for templating data:
 * Adding variables and/or secrets into runtime processing (IE available for use in templating operations)
 * Templating provided artifacts - both in isolation and during lula workflows